Project-based MScFN with Practicum

 - Academic Integrity Module

-- Field-based seminar – The students will attend the seminar series offered for thesis (student enrolled through Health and Rehabilitation Sciences) and project-based MScFN students.
+- Field-based seminar – The students will attend the seminar series offered for thesis (students enrolled through Health and Rehabilitation Sciences) and project-based MScFN students.
 The students must attend 100% of the seminars to complete the milestone.

 - Major Research Project – Based on areas of interest, students are matched with a Faculty Research Supervisor who will encourage, guide and supervise the student’s research project over their time in the program.
 Students have the opportunity to contribute new knowledge to the profession and strengthen their research skills.